The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Introduction

-The effective action of the $H'(X)\Phi(r)$ bilocal field is completely consistent with the simpler two-body $H(X)\phi_\omega(r)$ action.
-The main prediction is the existence of the new binding interaction at the scale $M_0\approx 6$ TeV and the emergence of an octet of colorons coupled most strongly to third generation quarks.
-This interaction is only partially strong (approximately half critical) since the critical behavior occurs only in the binding channel where loop effects reinforce the binding interaction \cite{chris2}.
+Here the constant zero 4-momentum VEV, $v_{weak}$, is carried by $H(X^\mu)$ and determined in the usual way by the minimum of the sombrero potential.
+The main prediction of the theory remains as the existence of the new binding interaction at the scale $M_0\approx 6$ TeV and the emergence of an octet of colorons coupled most strongly to third generation quarks.
+This interaction is only partially strong (approximately half critical) since the critical behavior occurs only in the binding channel where loop effects reinforce the binding interaction \cite{chris2}\cite{Jackiw}.